PDAL/PDAL/doc/tutorial/writing-writer.rst

 to integer is done via truncation, not rounding, so by adding .5 before making the conversion will ensure rounding is done properly.

+Note that in this case, the output format is pretty simple.
+For more complex outputs, you may need to generate helper methods (and possibly helper classes) to help generate the proper output.
+The key is reading in the appropriate values from the PointView, and then writing those in whatever necessary format to the output stream.

 .. literalinclude:: ../../examples/writing-writer/MyWriter.cpp
    :language: cpp
    :lines: 104-107